Too Young to Be Sad: Singles

-"You Broke Me First", which became McRae's breakthrough single, was released at lead single from the EP on April 17, 2020.
+"You Broke Me First", which became McRae's breakthrough single, was released as the lead single from the EP on April 17, 2020.
 The song was written in January 2020, and was McRae's last in person writing session.
 "You Broke Me First" became a hit worldwide, peaking in the top 10 of the charts in 13 countries, while reaching top 20 peaks in 12 countries.
-It has been certified multi-platinum in Australia, Brazil, Canada, New Zealand, Poland, Sweden and the US, and Platinum in Belgium, Denmark, Portugal, Switzerland, and the UK, has sold over five million copies worldwide and has over 1.4 billion steams across platforms.
+It has been certified multi-platinum in Australia, Brazil, Canada, New Zealand, Poland, Sweden and the US, and Platinum in Belgium, Denmark, Portugal, Switzerland, and the UK.
+It has sold over five million copies worldwide and has over 1.4 billion streams across platforms.

 "R U OK" was released as the second single from the EP on December 13, 2020.
 It has been described by McRae as the sequel to "You Broke Me First".
 McRae has described the song as the "sassiest song she's ever written", noting that the contrast between the bright production and emotional lyrics makes it a weird mix of light-heartedness and intense emotion.
 "R U OK" has been streamed over 65 million times on Spotify, and peaked at number 19 of the New Zealand Hot Singles chart.

-"Rubberband" was released on January 22, 2021 as the third single from the EP.
-McRae described the track as concerning the subject of addiction from a love perspective, describing how snapping a rubberband on your wrist can help a person cope with addition.
+"Rubberband" was released on January 22, 2021, as the third single from the EP.
+McRae described the track as concerning the subject of addiction from a love perspective, describing how snapping a rubberband on your wrist can help a person cope with addiction.
 "Rubberband" has amassed over 50 million Spotify streams and peaked at number 91 of the Canadian charts, and 16 of the New Zealand Hot Singles Chart.